flast101/flast101.github.io/index.md

 ## PHP 8.1.0-dev Backdoor Remote Code Execution
 **PHP 8.1.0-dev Backdoor System Shell Script**

-An early release of PHP, the PHP 8.1.0-dev version was released with a backdoor on March 28th 2021, but the backdoor was quickly discovered and removed.
+PHP verion 8.1.0-dev was released with a backdoor on March 28th 2021, but the backdoor was quickly discovered and removed.
 If this version of PHP runs on a server, an attacker can execute arbitrary code by sending the User-Agentt header.
+The original code was restored after the issue was discovered, but then tampered with a second time.
+The breach would have created a backdoor in any websites that ran the compromised version of PHP, enabling hackers to perform remote code execution on the site.
-The following exploit uses the backdoor to provide a pseudo system shell on the host.
+I wrote a short exploit script using the backdoor to provide a pseudo system shell on the host.
 _[Read more ...](https://flast101.github.io/php-8.1.0-dev-backdoor-rce/)_

 * * *